Pentagram (design firm): Pentagram

+Approach to business

+In 1993, referring to Pentagram's decision to remain a private company, Pentagram partner, John McConnell said to Eye magazine: "Why give up control to a bunch of people who probably have no interest in design?’
+‘Shareholders measure success in terms of financial dividends and corporate growth.
+Designers tend to look for improved quality of work.
+And as many design companies have demonstrated, growing by acquisition, by bolting on parts, can produce some uncontrollable monsters."

+Catering

+Unlike other design companies, Grange saw catering as an opportunity to attract new clients and as part of the collective ethos established shared mealtimes with a new cook each year, a set menu which was enjoyed by all staff and they ate together.

 In 1978 Colin Forbes moved from London to the US to form the New York office, eventually adding graphic designers Peter Harrison and Woody Pirtle as partners.
 In 1990-91 Michael Bierut, Paula Scher, both graphic designers, and James Biber, an architect, joined the New York office.
 They eventually moved to a building at 204 Fifth Avenue, a building designed by C. P. H. Gilbert, where the office resided until 2017.
-The New York office is now located in a building at 250 Park Avenue.
+The New York office is now located in a building at 250 Park Avenue South.